Is it possible to enjoy bar prep?

 Issues are where everything starts.
 When you know the issues, you can “check” through them so you don’t miss any in your essays.

-If you only know the rules because you’re so fixated on them, then you’ll be lost trying to fit in rules randomly like when you try to force a joke into a conversation and people pretend to chuckle even though they didn’t get it.
+If you only know the rules, you’ll be lost trying to fit them in randomly out of context, like when you try to force a joke into every conversation and people pretend to chuckle even though they didn’t get it.

 If you love the rules so much, why don’t you marry them?!
 (Now that’s a forced joke.)